nduval/Identity/README.md

 GraphQL Queries for Identity Data

-At the time of writing this, PSFalcon does not yet have options for pulling in Identity data, so figuring out how to query this was necessary.
-Since, for me, GraphQL queries were a bit of a learning curve, I am sharing Powershell versions I have had some luck with.
+At the time of making this, I was not able to figure out how to get this same data with PSFalcon, though that may no longer be the case.
+It is well worth checking there first if you are looking for more ways to access your Identity data:  https://github.com/CrowdStrike/psfalcon/wiki